zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

     --kubeflow_hostname=<KUBEFLOW_HOSTNAME> # e.g. https://mykubeflow.example.com/pipeline
 ```

-Then, ensure that you use the pass the right settings before triggerling a pipeline run.
+Then, ensure that you use the pass the right settings before triggering a pipeline run.
 The following snippet will prove useful:

 ```python
 import requests